 In theory, working from your bed sounds like a dream.
 If you are able to stay productive while under your mountain of blankets, more power to you.
 However, chances are you probably will not get a lot done.
 Separate your workspace from areas you relax or sleep in and be sure to get out of bed when you have to work.
 This may mean working in the next room or even setting up a small corner of your bedroom as a ‘work-only’ space.

 Set up your workspace in place that is well lit up.
 Face a window or shine a lamp where you are working.
 The lack of ergonomic chairs, desks, and computer set up can make your body ache and fatigued.
 Use chairs and tabletops in your home that help you sit upright and support your body well.
 Perhaps you are easily distracted at home.
-Limit potential distractions by turning off your TV, working away from your family or housemates if possible, and playing some white noise or relaxing ambience music to keep you focused.
+Limit potential distractions by turning off your TV, working away from your family or housemates if possible, and playing some white noise or relaxing ambient music to keep you focused.
 Noise cancelling headphones are also great in this situation.

 Working from home should not prevent you from being on the same page with the rest of your team.
 Over communicating is better than under communicating.
 Even if you are unable to make a work related decision or you are unclear about something, communicating this to your team is much more productive than falling silent.
 In order to stay in touch, schedule daily or weekly calls or video meetings.

 During this time of uncertainty, we should also remember we are all human.
 Working from home is a huge adjustment for a lot of people and not everyone will cope the same way.
 Don’t forget to show empathy towards your coworkers and take the time to check in on each other outside of work-related topics.
-This adjustment may also affect productivity, so be flexible about your workload and bandwidth, especially in times of crisis.
+This adjustment may also affect productivity, so be flexible about bandwidth, especially in times of crisis.

 Regardless if you are working from home or in an office, the number of tasks that need to be completed can make anyone feel overwhelmed.
 Instead of wasting time trying to remember what you need to do, start your day off by writing out a to-do list for all of your tasks and goals.
 Then, prioritize each task from most important to least important, and cross off each task as you complete them.
 Focusing on the most important tasks first and physically crossing off each task will help you organize your thoughts.